alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I got information from a client for my Software Development Project, it's time to start the project!

 **Thoughts**: It was a good day, I had to check a lot of info, but I know it will be usefull later!

+### Day 132: January 23, Friday

+**Today's Progress**: Today I learned more about Python, variables, casting, naming conventions, is't a really interesting language!

+**Thoughts**: It was a good day, a little bit cold, but that is usual for Ottawa